 - a headset with a microphone (separate speakers and microphones are not recommended)

-View the Quick Reference Guide for tips to set up
+View the Quick Reference Guide for tips and troubleshooting.

 Can I join the conference from a mobile device?